-- Pneumonia vaccine - Flu shots, once a year in the fall or winter - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules - Tetanus shot is covered when it is required for a medical condition (e.g., stepping on a rusty nail). - The tetanus booster shot that is recommended every 10 years is covered under the Part D prescription drug benefit.
+- Pneumonia vaccine. - Flu shots, once a year in the fall or winter. - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. - Other vaccines if you are at risk and they meet Medicare Part B coverage rules.